What is a Gateway IP Address

 Routing Hub

-Gateway IP takes on the function of a routing hub inside the network.
+Gateway IP functions as a routing hub inside the network.
 Data that traverses between the inner network and the Internet is directed through this IP address, which determines the most efficient route for transmission.

 Single Point of Contact